Engagement during Coronavirus

 Lindy Center Social Media

-As we continue to social distance during this pandemic, the Lindy Center is using our social media platforms to share resources for vulnerable populations and people involved in engagement work, engagement opportunities, articles about the pandemic's impact, self-care tips, and reflections on the community impact of the pandemic to help you think critically about what is happening.
+As we continue to protect the community during this pandemic, the Lindy Center is using our social media platforms to share resources for vulnerable populations and people involved in engagement work, engagement opportunities, articles about the pandemic's impact, self-care tips, and reflections on the community impact of the pandemic to help you think critically about what is happening.
 Follow along and join the conversation on:

 Tools for Critical Reflection on Coronavirus’ Impact